akifzaman/akifzaman/README.md

 A passionate engineer in XR23 from Bangladesh

-- 🔭 I’m currently working on Unity Projects (The repository `nuraia` already exists on this account.)
+- 🔭 I’m currently working on Unity Projects
 - 🌱 I’m currently learning GAN, AI
-- 📫 How to reach me: akifzaman@gmail.com
+- 📫 How to reach me: akifzaman4040@gmail.com

 ---